Hard left: Britain

 The term was first used in the context of debates within both the Labour Party and the broader left in the 1980s to describe Trotskyist groups such as the Militant tendency, Socialist Organiser and Socialist Action.
 Within the party, the Labour left or "hard left", represented by the Socialist Campaign Group, subscribed to more strongly socialist views while the "soft left", associated for example with the Tribune Group, embraced more moderate social democratic ideas.
+Neil Kinnock's first term as party leader was dominated by his clash with the hard left.

 Politicians commonly described as being on the hard left of the Labour Party at the time included Tony Benn, Derek Hatton, Ken Livingstone, Dennis Skinner, and Eric Heffer.

 The term has since then often been used pejoratively by Labour's political opponents, for example, during the Conservative Party's election campaigns of the early 1990s, and by the media.
-It has continued to be used pejoratively for the left-wing of the Labour Party.
+It has continued to be used pejoratively for the left wing of the Labour Party.
+The term was widely used to describe Jeremy Corbyn and his supporters in Momentum.